Infinite chains in the tree of numerical semigroups: Minority of semigroups in infinite chains

 \begin{definition} A numerical semigroup is \textit{fertile} if most of its children are in infinite chains. \end{definition}

-\begin{proposition} A numerical semigroup $\Lambda$ is fertile if and only if one of the options below holds \begin{enumerate} \item $\Lambda= \mathbb{N}_0$; \item $\Lambda$ is a hyperelliptic semigroup; \item $h(\Lambda)=3$ and two of its children are in infinite chains. \end{enumerate} \end{proposition}
+\begin{proposition} A numerical semigroup $\Lambda$ is fertile if and only if one of the options below holds: \begin{enumerate} \item $\Lambda= \mathbb{N}_0$; \item $\Lambda$ is a hyperelliptic semigroup; \item $h(\Lambda)=3$ and two of its children are in infinite chains. \end{enumerate} \end{proposition}

 \begin{proof} Let $\Lambda$ be a fertile numerical semigroup.
-By Corollary~\ref{corollary:infinite-chain}, if $h(\Lambda)>3$ then it has at most $2$ children in infinite chains, so it can not be fertile.
+By Corollary~\ref{corollary:infinite-chain}, if $h(\Lambda)>3$ then it has at most $2$ children in infinite chains, so it cannot be fertile.
 If $h(\Lambda)=3$, then it is fertile if it has $2$ children in infinite chains, which corresponds to the case~\ref{problematic-case}.
-If $h(\Lambda)=2$, then $\Lambda$ is fertile if both its children are in infinite chains and, by Proposition~\ref{proposition:infinite-child}, that occurs when $\Lambda= \mathbb{N}_0\setminus\{1\}$.
-Finally, if $h(\Lambda)=1$ and its only child is in an infinite chain, then $\Lambda$ is a hyperelliptic semigroup or $\mathbb{N}_0$.
+If $h(\Lambda)=2$, then $\Lambda$ is fertile if both its children are in infinite chains and, by Proposition~\ref{proposition:infinite-child}, that occurs when $\Lambda= \mathbb{N}_0\setminus\{1\}$, which is hyperelliptic as desired.
+Finally, if $h(\Lambda)=1$ and its only child is in an infinite chain, then $\Lambda$ is a hyperelliptic semigroup or $\mathbb{N}_0$. \end{proof}